 But how steep is the learning curve?
 And how much do you have to adapt vs. setting up the software to work with how you function?
 These are personal questions and require poking around the software and getting acclimated to its structure.
 Are tools and functions easy to find and use?
 Do you find yourself moving around easier after 30 or 60 minutes, or is navigation still a struggle?
 Is the layout clean, or is it cluttered and confusing?
 All these are great things to keep in mind as you try out different applications to decide which is the best event management software for you.

 In the end, the best event software for you needs to rank well for many, if not all, of the above criteria.
 Best of luck in your search, and please provide any criteria you use in the comments link above.

 Want a good staring point on researching event management tools and trends?
 Try here.
-Then try our online event planning tools for free.
+Then try our online event planner tools or venue management software for free.